New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the wireless_setup_android tool do? +

 First-time Android wireless pairing for AI agents.
 Prerequisite: the user has tapped 'Pair device with pairing code' on the phone (Settings → Developer options → Wireless debugging) and read off the 6-digit code.
 This tool polls mDNS for the pairing service, runs adb pair, then auto-resolves the matching connect endpoint and runs adb connect.
 Returns the post-setup device list so you can verify pairing in one round trip.
 Use yaver_ask_user to collect the code BEFORE calling this — never make up a code.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does wireless_setup_android accept? +